 Ways self-awareness can have an impact on a relationship

 It’s a common trap to fall into.
-You get triggered, have a knee-jerk reaction and blame the other person about what they are doing/not doing/saying/not saying.
+You get triggered, have a knee-jerk reaction, and blame the other person for what they are doing/not doing/saying/not saying.
 It’s easy to get stuck there.

 Instead, a more self-aware approach would:

 - hopefully, catch yourself before the knee-jerk reaction hits and take a moment.
 (If that doesn’t happen, don’t stress.
 This takes practice.)